dotnet/SqlClient/CONTRIBUTING.md

 - **DON'T** leave any artifacts on server in tests or leave open resources.
 Cleaning up all objects is highly appreciated to maintain test server health.
 - **DON'T** skip tests or run them conditionally unless necessary.
 If conditions are not met, test coverage will not be 100%.
 Use only pre-defined conditions that are already being run in pipelines.
 - **DON'T** surprise us with big pull requests.
 Instead, file an issue and start a discussion so we can agree on a direction before you invest a large amount of time.
 - **DON'T** commit code that you didn't write.
-If you find code that you think is a good fit to add to .NET Core, file an issue and start a discussion before proceeding.
+If you find code that you think is a good fit to add, file an issue and start a discussion before proceeding.
 - **DON'T** submit PRs that alter licensing related files or headers.
 If you believe there's a problem with them, file an issue and we'll be happy to discuss it.

 ## Using Labels